-Fees
+5 Fees

-The school may charge the requester a fee for providing the requested information.
+- 5.1 The school may charge the requester a fee for providing the requested information.
 This will be dependent on whether the staffing costs in complying with the request exceeds the threshold.
-The threshold is currently \pounds 450 with staff costs calculated at a fixed rate of \pounds 25 per hour (therefore 18 hours' work is required before the threshold is reached).

-If a request would cost less than the threshold, then the school can only charge for the cost of informing the applicant whether the information is held, and communicating the information to the applicant (e.g. photocopying, printing and postage costs).

-When calculating costs/threshold, the school can take account of the staff costs/time in determining whether the information is held by the school, locating and retrieving the information, and extracting the information from other documents.
-The school will not take account of the costs involved with considering whether information is exempt under the Act.

-If a request would cost more than the appropriate limit, (\pounds 450) the school can turn the request down, answer and charge a fee or answer and waive the fee.

-If the school are going to charge they will send the enquirer a fee notice.
+The threshold is currently \pounds 450 with staff costs calculated at a fixed rate of \pounds 25 per hour (therefore 18 hours' work is required before the threshold is reached). - 5.2 If a request would cost less than the threshold, then the school can only charge for the cost of informing the applicant whether the information is held, and communicating the information to the applicant (e.g. photocopying, printing and postage costs). - 5.3 When calculating costs/threshold, the school can take account of the staff costs/time in determining whether the information is held by the school, locating and retrieving the information, and extracting the information from other documents.
+The school will not take account of the costs involved with considering whether information is exempt under the Act. - 5.4 If a request would cost more than the appropriate limit, (£450) the school can turn the request down, answer and charge a fee or answer and waive the fee. - 5.5 If the school are going to charge they will send the enquirer a fee notice.
 The school do not have to comply with the request until the fee has been paid.
-More details on fees can be found on the ICO website.

-If planning to turn down a request for cost reasons, or charge a high fee, you should contact the applicant in advance to discuss whether they would prefer the scope of the request to be modified so that, for example, it would cost less than the appropriate limit.

-Where two or more requests are made to the school by different people who appear to be acting together or as part of a campaign the estimated cost of complying with any of the requests may be taken to be the estimated total cost of complying with them all.
+More details on fees can be found on the ICO website. - 5.6 If planning to turn down a request for cost reasons, or charge a high fee, you should contact the applicant in advance to discuss whether they would prefer the scope of the request to be modified so that, for example, it would cost less than the appropriate limit. - 5.7 Where two or more requests are made to the school by different people who appear to be acting together or as part of a campaign the estimated cost of complying with any of the requests may be taken to be the estimated total cost of complying with them all.

-Time Limits
+6 Time Limits

-Compliance with a request must be prompt and within the time limit of 20 school days (this does not include the school holidays or weekends), or 60 working days if this is shorter.
+- 6.1 Compliance with a request must be prompt and within the time limit of 20 school days (this does not include the school holidays or weekends), or 60 working days if this is shorter.
+'School' days is defined by the ICO as any day on which there is a session and the pupils are in attendance.
 Failure to comply could result in a complaint by the requester to the Information Commissioner's Office.
-The response time starts counting as the first day from the next working day after the request is received (so if a request was received on Monday 6^{th} October the time limit would start from the next working day, 7^{th} October).

-Where the school has asked the enquirer for more information to enable it to answer, the 20 school days start time begins when this further information has been received.

-If some information is exempt this will be detailed in the school's response.

-If a qualified exemption applies and the school need more time to consider the public interest test, the school will reply in 20 school days stating that an exemption applies but include an estimate of the date by which a decision on the public interest test will be made.
-This should be within a "reasonable" time.

-Where the school has notified the enquirer that a charge is to be made, the time period stops until payment is received.
+The response time starts counting as the first day from the next working day after the request is received (so if a request was received on Monday 6th October the time limit would start from the next working day, 7th October). - 6.2 Where the school has asked the enquirer for more information to enable it to answer, the 20 school days start time begins when this further information has been received. - 6.3 If some information is exempt this will be detailed in the school's response. - 6.4 If a qualified exemption applies and the school need more time to consider the public interest test, the school will reply in 20 school days stating that an exemption applies but include an estimate of the date by which a decision on the public interest test will be made.
+This should be within a "reasonable" time. - 6.5 Where the school has notified the enquirer that a charge is to be made, the time period stops until payment is received.

-Third Party Data
+7 Third Party Data